 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to prednisone or related drugs such as hydrocortisone, betamethasone, dexamethasone, or triamcinolone.
-Before you take prednisone, make sure your doctor knows if you have peptic ulcers, tuberculosis (TB), or fungal infections.
+Do not use this medicine if you have had an allergic reaction to prednisone or if you are pregnant.

 How to Use This Medicine